Azure/terraform-azurerm-avm-ptn-aks-production/examples/without_availability_zone/README.md

       source  = "hashicorp/azurerm"
       version = ">= 3.7.0, < 4.0.0"
     }
-    random = {
-      source  = "hashicorp/random"
-      version = ">= 3.5.0, < 4.0.0"
   }
 }
-}

 provider "azurerm" {
   features {}
 }

-## Section to provide a random Azure region for the resource group
-# This allows us to randomize the region for the resource group.
-module "regions" {
-  source  = "Azure/regions/azurerm"
-  version = ">= 0.3.0"
-}

-# This allows us to randomize the region for the resource group.
-resource "random_integer" "region_index" {
-  max = length(module.regions.regions) - 1
-  min = 0
-}
-## End of section to provide a random Azure region for the resource group

 # This ensures we have unique CAF compliant names for our resources.
 module "naming" {